Cash Flow Coverage Ratio

 - Total debt (due for the period under calculation)

 How to Calculate using Calculator

 In order to calculate the cash flow coverage ratio using a calculator, the user has to simply insert the following data into the calculator:

 Operating Cash Flow

 Operating cash flow determines the company’s cash flows from its operations.
 This figure can be obtained from the cash flow statement of the company.
 Also, the formula to calculate operating cash flow is as follows:

 Operating Cash Flow = EBIT (+/-) Changes in Working Capital (+/-) non-cash items – Tax

 The total debt of a company includes the borrowings of the company.
-Both principal amount, as well as interest due on such amount for the period under calculation, are to be considered for computing the cash flow coverage ratio .
-We can also call it the cash flow to debt ratio. .
-We can also call it the cash flow to debt ratio..
+Both principal amount and interest due on such amount for the period under calculation are to be considered for computing the cash flow coverage ratio.
+We can also call it the cash flow to debt ratio.
+We can also call it the cash flow to debt ratio.